The Oasis Reporters

 She also ordered that the Samsung X4 of the victim should be returned to her and the Samsung X8 of the defendant should be forfeited to the federal government.

-In practical terms, Professor Akindele could be out of jail in about 16 months, if the assumed rule of 8 months constituting one prison year is upheld.
 Besides, since all the terms would run concurrently, the highest sentence is two years, which translates to 16 months.
 Until details of the sentence are fully out in the public domain, it is not yet certain if the months spent in prison custody would be deducted out of the 16 months.

 Additional reporting: City Mirror News